rsrchboy/vim-ducttape/README.md

 `ducttape` maintains a [local::lib](https://metacpan.org/pod/local::lib) for anything we install locally.
 Usually this is in the `perl5` directory at the top level of the plugin.

 You probably don't want to mess with this.

+## `g:ducttape_real_locallib`

+_Default:_ 0

+Did I say we maintain a `local::lib`?
+What I really meant was we fake it by manipulating `@INC` in the same manner.
+This allows `cpanm` to install (and us to use) the modules we need, without forcing everything we spawn to use our `local::lib` settings.

+If you want a real `local::lib`, with all that implies, set this to 1.

+You probably don't want to mess with this.